cyclus/cyclus.github.com/source/cep/cep26.rst

 Specification \& Implementation
 ===============================
 To accomplish the methodology proposed here will require some changes to the API within the dynamic resource exchange and the Cyclus core code.

 1. Bids will need to be able to hold a unit cost.
 The API will need to support developers accessing and setting this cost.
 2. Update Requests to contain a max-unit-cost instead of a preference.
-3. The current greedy solver will need to be updated or replaced to accommodate the change from preference to unit cost.
+3. The current solvers will need to be updated or replaced to accommodate the change from preference to unit cost.
 4. Updating all of the existing archetypes within the Cyclus core and Cycamore to support this change.

 The first change will be to add the ability for bids to hold a unit cost value.
-The implementation of this will be simple as it will mirror the implementation of the preference attribute of requests.
-Therefore all of the techniques used there can be once again used here.
+The implementation of this will be simple as it will mirror the implementation of the current preference attribute of requests.
 Going forward the request max cost will still be the default cost for a request-bid arc.

 Additionally the change from preference to unit cost on the request is primarily a nomenclature change.
 Therefore this update will be simple.
 The majority of the work required will be updating all calls of this function currently in use throughout the many archetypes and Cyclus core code.

 Once Bids and Requests have their own unit costs, updating the default solver for Cyclus will be done to perform a global optimization of the entire trade system each time step.
-This can be done by collecting all of the possible request-bid pairs.
+This can be done by collecting all of the possible Request-Bid arcs.
-These pairs will be constructed by determining if the bid in the arc has a unit cost associated with it.
+These arcs will be constructed by determining if the bid in the arc has a unit cost associated with it.
 If this is the case that unit cost will be used for the pair.
-If there is no bid unit cost however, the max-unit-cost of the request will be used to define the pairing.
+If there is no bid unit cost however, the max-unit-cost of the request will be used.

-Once the pairs have been created, the solver can sort the value of their unit cost from smallest to largest, therefore minimizing the total cost of the system.
+Once the arcs have been created, the DRE solver can sort the value of all unit costs from smallest to largest, therefore minimizing the total cost of the whole system.

-This change represents a fundamental change to the behavior of the Cyclus simulator.
-As mentioned there will be several changed to the Cyclus core code due to this change.
-We will aimed to update all of these locations with the new code as well as documentation to help developers update their software and to support future developers using Cyclus.
+This change represents a fundamental modification to the behavior of the Cyclus simulator.
+As mentioned there will be several changes to the Cyclus core code due to this conceptual difference.
+We will aim to update all of the call sites to conform to the new API.
+Updates to documentation will also be forthcoming.

 Backwards Compatibility
 =======================
-It is our goal to ensure that the Cyclus core, and the Cycamore archetypes will be updated to be in line with this CEP.
+It is our goal to ensure that the Cyclus core and the Cycamore archetypes will be updated to be in line with this CEP.
 Unfortunately any third party archetypes will need to be updated by those parties.

-It is our aim that this change function as a staged point for a Cyclus 2.0 release.
+It is our aim that this change functions as a staging point for a Cyclus 2.0 release.

 Document History
 ================

-This document is released under the CC-BY 3.0 license.
+This document is released under the CC-BY 4.0 license.

 References and Footnotes
 ========================